wave_v1

 fermenting inside was a potent brew.

-Having recently savored ale and stew,
+Having savored the day before–ale and stew,

-I set forth with spade firmly in hand,
+I set forth bravely, spade in hand,

 found a good spot to dig, mostly in sand.

-The moment though short-lived, is forever mine
+The moment, though short-lived, is forever mine–

-Returning victorious, my scepter the trowel,
+Returning victorious, my scepter in hand,

-Excalibur did the job like a champ,
+Excalibur did the job, performed like a champ,

 leaving nary a trace as we departed camp.